Best Finance Books

 1- “You Need a Budget: The Proven System for Breaking the Paycheck-to-Paycheck Cycle, Getting Out of Debt, and Living the Life You Want” by Jesse Mecham

-Serving as the basis for the popular YNAB app, You Need a Budget will demonstrate the guiding principles of budgeting by introducing you to their four-pillar method:
+Serving as the foundation for the popular YNAB app, You Need a Budget demonstrates core budgeting principles through their four-pillar methodology:

-Anyone who feels “stuck” when it comes to their finances or believes that budgets simply don’t work will think again after they read this book.
+Anyone feeling “stuck” financially or convinced that budgets simply don’t work will reconsider after reading this transformative book.

 Money Management